eponai/tools.cursive-arcadia-repl/README.md

     touch deps.edn
     ```

-3. In the project's `deps.edn` add `Assets/Arcadia` and this library (tools.cursive-arcadia-repl) as a dependency:
+3. In the project's `deps.edn`, add `Assets/Arcadia` sources and add this library as a dependency:

 {:deps
  {org.clojure/clojure {:mvn/version "1.10.0"}}